Oshogatsu: How Do Japanese Celebrate The New Year?

 Using lucker-ware boxes with many partitions, varieties of food with different flavors and colors make the day even more special.

 Along with Osechi, Ozoni (a soup with Mochi rice cake, vegetables and some meat) is favored by many Japanese, especially the older generation.
-Mainly flavored with soy sauce, Ozoni was originally eaten by Samurai class.
+Mainly flavored with soy sauce, Ozouni was originally eaten by Samurai class.

 Takoage (Kite-flying) is one of the traditional games, which played in Oshogatsu.
 Takoage used to be called “Ikanobori”, which was sensationally popular in the early era of the Edo period.